Who Do You Love? (film)

 Who Do You Love? is a 2008 film biopic of American record producer Leonard Chess (1917–1969).
 It was directed by Jerry Zaks and written by Peter Martin Wortmann and Robert Conte, and stars Alessandro Nivola as Chess.
 The cast also includes David Oyelowo as Muddy Waters.

-The film was named after the Bo Diddley song "Who Do You Love?", which was co-produced by Leonard Chess.
-The film had the working title of Chess.
+The film was named after the Bo Diddley song "Who Do You Love?", which was co-produced by Marshall Chess.

 Location filming was in New Orleans.